 This tribal group is known for their rich and diverse culture.
 Cultural exuberance of the whole of the society of the Bodo tribal community incorporates elements like dancing, singing, language etc. Also if one studies the society of the Bodo tribal community, one can find several surnames like Bargayary, Basumatary, Bodosa, Boro, Brahma, Bwiswmuthiary, Dwimary, Goyary, Ishlary, Ishwary, Khaklary, Mushahary, Narzary, Owary, Sargwary, Sibigry and Wary.

-The Bodo tribal community is very fond of the conventional drink, called Zu mai where Zu means wine, Mai means rice.
-For most of the Bodo tribes, rice is the main food and is usually savoured by a non vegetarian dish like fish or pork.
-In fact, the Bodo tribes have developed preference for various kinds of non-vegetarian dishes.
-Apart from these, Bodos are fond of Oma Bedor, Onla and Narzi and these are their main cuisines.
+The Bodo tribal community is very fond of their conventional drink, called `Zu mai` where `Zu` means wine, `Mai` means rice.
+For most of the Bodo tribes, rice forms the staple diet and is usually savoured by a non vegetarian dish.
+Apart from these, Bodos are fond of `Oma Bedor`, `Onla` and `Narzi` and these are their main cuisines.

-Fairs and festivals constitute a significant part of the culture of the Bodo people.
-One of the most cherished festivals of this tribal group is Baishagu.
-It is basically a springtime festival and is celebrated during mid April.
-These people are popularly known for their colourful folk dances.
+constitute a significant part of the culture of the Bodo people.
+One of the most cherished festivals of this tribal group is `Baishagu

 Occupation of Bodo Tribe